 Long Bay, Beef Island Beach Management Plan

-Long Bay, Beef Island is the first of many beaches in the Territory for which a comprehensive beach management plan will be developed to promote more sustainable recreational and economic use of the beach while ensuring environmental protection.
+Long Bay, Beef Island is the first of many beaches in the Territory for which a comprehensive beach management plan has been developed under the auspices of The Virgin Islands Beach Policy 2020.
+The Plan seeks to promote more sustainable recreational and economic use of the beach while ensuring environmental protection.
+In particular, the vision of the Plan is “a beach we can all be proud of where protection of the natural environment is prioritized and where local recreational, spiritual, cultural, economic and tourist needs are carefully balanced.”

 Green Paper Introduction on the Proposed Environmental Management and Climate Adaption Bill